sandyx86/split-comparator/README.md

   - Create a hybrid run from the better segments of two runs.
   - Create a list of all your runs in order from fastest to slowest, and show their IDs.

-If you've skipped a segment in a run, the comparison tool will also skip the segment in its comparisons
+If you've skipped a segment in a run, the comparison tool will also skip the segment in its comparisons.

+Need Python 3.10, it's a CLI program and uses ANSI color codes so you may want a terminal other than cmd or powershell, or just make the green red and clear variables empty strings so that it will look right in cmd.